 Last Updated on

-Physiotherapy is very useful in speeding up the recovery process.
+Correct management of a corked thigh is important and physiotherapy is very useful in speeding up the recovery process.
 Early mobilisation through massage, stretching and exercise is vital to ensure a quick and safe return to play.